REDESIGNED IN 2023

 Marathon finishers can use “net” time for qualifying for the Boston Marathon.
 Net time starts as runners leave the start line and B-Tag is noted, so this time shows actual time on the course.
 Results are automatically sent to the B.A.A. from the Hartford Marathon Foundation.

 The Eversource Hartford Marathon has been selected as an AbbottWMM Wanda Age Group World Ranking qualifying race.
 All eligible finishers will automatically earn points according to their age, time and gender, aligned with the following age groups for men and women: 40-44, 45-49, 50-54, 55-59, 60-64, 65-69, 70-74, 75-79, 80+.
 Click Here…

-Baby Jogger/Strollers are NOT permitted in the marathon and half marathon races but will be allowed in the 5K race, please see details on the stroller policy HERE.
+Baby Jogger/Strollers are NOT permitted on the marathon and half marathon race courses, but will be allowed in the 5K race, please see details on the stroller policy HERE.